Clear company policies are a must for every business, regardless of its size. If your company has employees, you need policies. Period.

 Responsibility: Human resources are to check attendance policy compliance every day and report violations to management.

 - Employees are expected to be present for work every day.

 - employees should adhere to call-in procedures and provide an acceptable reason for their absence or tardiness.

 - Employees should request exceptions for work absences from human resources and their direct management.
-The procedure for requesting sick leaves is covered here.

 - Any absence from work not approved by a supervisor is considered to be unexcused and is subject to informal corrective or disciplinary action.

 Disciplinary action: If an employee is absent from work without notifying a supervisor for three or more consecutive days, it will be considered job abandonment and lead to termination without notice.

 This is one of the most important policies for you as a manager or employer as it helps you to prevent the most severe consequences of discrimination in the workplace.